byrnereese/jupiter-aha-add-in-bot/README.md

 ## Deploy to Heroku

-Click below button for your first time deployment.
+Fork this repo and click below button for your first time deployment.
 (Note: Heroku Button is to be used for the first time setup.
 Further changes are to be made on Heroku app web page)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)